What Is Laxative Misuse?

 Nearly all eating disorders, including bulimia nervosa, are driven, in some part, by negative body image and low self-esteem.
 These unfortunate mindsets can also contribute to laxative misuse.

-One study found that, among a group of women who all experienced eating disorders, those who abused laxatives demonstrated more features of perfectionism and avoidant personality disorder, a condition that involves chronic feelings of inadequacy.
-[4]
+One study found that, among a group of women who all experienced eating disorders, those who abused laxatives demonstrated more features of perfectionism and avoidant personality disorder.
+This condition involves chronic feelings of inadequacy.4

-In the same study, women who abused laxatives while struggling with bulimia nervosa showed the highest scores for a number of concerning attitudes, including: [4]
+In the same study, women who abused laxatives while struggling with bulimia nervosa showed the highest scores for a number of concerning attitudes, including:4

 Compensatory Behavior

-Purging-type disorders, in general, and bulimia nervosa specifically, also revolve around a disordered behavioral pattern of binging and purging.
-In these cases, a person will look for a way to compensate for what they consumed during a binging episode.
+Purging-type disorders in general, and bulimia nervosa specifically, also revolve around a disordered behavioral pattern of binge eating and self-induced vomiting.
+In these cases, a person will look for a way to compensate for what they consumed during a binge episode.

 For many people struggling with BN, laxatives offer a fast and easy option for compensation.